drago-suzuki58/renpy_debug_ui/README.md

 - Toggle the debug UI display on/off with the Insert key

-## Compatibility
+## Supported Versions

-This tool supports Ren'Py 8.0 and later versions.
+This tool is primarily developed for Ren'Py version 8.0 and later.
-While it may work with earlier versions, compatibility is not guaranteed.
+It currently works with Ren'Py 6.99.11 and above, but as development progresses, compatibility with older versions may be lost.
+Please be aware of this in advance.

-Support for earlier versions may be added in the future.
+Note: Versions of Ren'Py earlier than 6.99.11 have significantly different GUI APIs, and are not supported by this tool.

 ## Fonts & License